Feb 12 2025 @ 08:00 - 10:00

 We are delighted to welcome the following speakers and moderators:

 Dr. Audrey Selian is the Director of Artha Impact, the impact investing arm of Rianta Capital Zurich, a single-family office.
-She is also the founder of Impact for Breakfast Global, starting with its largest chapter in London (now with over 1,200 members).
-Audrey is also the co-founder of Artha Networks, the impact advisory arm of Rianta Capital.
+She is also the founder of Impact for Breakfast Global, starting with its largest chapter in London (now with 1,200+ members).
+Audrey directs Artha Impact, the impact advisory arm of Rianta Capital, and is co-founder of Artha Networks.
 She is based in Geneva.

-Mr. Jeongtae Kim is the CEO of MYSC, one of Korea’s leading impact organizations helping companies with accelerating, consulting, and impact investment.
-He has formerly worked for the United Nations, and authored the best selling book, “Your Story Wins.”
+Mr. Jeongtae Kim is the CEO of MYSC, one of Korea’s leading impact organizations helping companies with acceleration, consulting, and impact investment.
+He has previously worked for the United Nations, and authored the bestselling book, “Your Story Wins.”
 Jeongtae is based in Seoul.

 Mr. Jinho Chung is the co-founder and Chairman of IFB Seoul.
-He is also Chairman and CEO of The Wells Investment, one of Korea’s pioneering impact venture capital companies focusing in deep-tech, health-tech,and other sectors.
-Jinho has served as President and CEO of Hanwha Investment & Securities, and an independent Director at Kumho Petrochemicals.
+He is also Chairman and CEO of The Wells Investment, one of Korea’s pioneering impact venture capital companies focusing on deep-tech, health-tech, and other sectors.
+Jinho has served as President and CEO of Prudential and an independent Director at Kumho Petrochemicals.
 Jinho is based in Seoul.

 This event is hosted by The Wells Investment and Sohnamu-Artha Ventures, in partnership with Impact for Breakfast Global.